eProsima/vulcanexus/docs/rst/tutorials/micro/custom_transports/custom_transports.rst

 =================

 .. contents:: Table of Contents
-    :depth: 2
+    :depth: 1
     :local:
     :backlinks: none

 This tutorial aims at providing step-by-step guidance for those users interested in creating micro-ROS custom transports, instead of using the ones provided by default in the micro-ROS tools set.

 This tutorial starts from a previously created micro-ROS environment.
-Check the first steps of `First micro-ROS application on an RTOS<../../core/first_application_rtos/>` for instructions on how to create a micro-ROS environment for embedded platforms.
+Check the first steps of `First micro-ROS application on an RTOS <https://docs.vulcanexus.org/en/latest/rst/tutorials/micro/getting_started/getting_started.html>`_ for instructions on how to create a micro-ROS environment for embedded platforms.

-The micro-ROS middleware, *eProsima Micro XRCE-DDS*, provides a user API that allows interfacing with the lowest level transport layer at runtime, which enables users to implement their own transports in both the micro-ROS Client and micro-ROS Agent libraries.
+The micro-ROS middleware, **eProsima Micro XRCE-DDS**, provides a user API that allows interfacing with the lowest level transport layer at runtime, which enables users to implement their own transports in both the micro-ROS Client and micro-ROS Agent libraries.

 Thanks to this, the Micro XRCE-DDS wire protocol can be transmitted over virtually any protocol, network or communication mechanism.
 In order to do so, two general communication modes are provided:

-- **Stream-oriented mode**: the communication mechanism implemented does not have the concept of packet. `HDLC framing<https://micro-xrce-dds.docs.eprosima.com/en/latest/transport.html?highlight=hdlc#custom-serial-transport>` will be used.
+- **Stream-oriented mode**: the communication mechanism implemented does not have the concept of packet. `HDLC framing <https://micro-xrce-dds.docs.eprosima.com/en/latest/transport.html?highlight=hdlc#custom-serial-transport>`_ will be used.
 - **Packet-oriented mode**: the communication mechanism implemented is able to send a whole packet that includes an XRCE message.

 These two modes can be selected by activating and deactivating the ``framing`` parameter in both the micro-ROS Client and the micro-ROS Agent functions.